Benefits Of Grief Counseling

 The seven stages of grief are as follows:

-- Shock/Denial: You can't believe your loved one is gone.
+- Shock/Denial: This first stage is your body's way of dealing with heartbreak.
+You can't believe your loved one is gone.
+In this phase, you might even deny that the death even happened.
+You call their phone, refuse to put their things away, and hope that soon you'll wake up from this horrible dream.
 You could be in this stage for several weeks, and it can even vary in severity.

 - Acceptance and Hope: You may not be "happy" with the loss, but you come to terms with us and look forward to your own future.
-There are still come good times ahead of you, after all.
+There are still some good times ahead of you, after all.
+Acceptance and hope are the presents that come after a loss.
+Conciliation prizes when compared to the life of your loved one, but gifts none the less.

 You will be able to focus on you again.

-You don't want to forget your loved one.
-You just want to reach the stage where you focus on the good memories and legacies.
+You don't want to forget your loved one, and you don't have to.
+But you should want to reach the stage where your focus shifts from pain to the good memories and legacies our loved ones left behind.
 You will be able to replace your negative emotions during the grieving process with more sustainable and happy ones.
 You can work through worksheets and other items to assess your grief levels.
+Having someone to talk to makes things a lot easier to process.

 You can go at your own pace.

 There isn't a set schedule for grief counseling.
 You can grieve in your own ways and in your own time.
-A grief therapist will work through you during each stage.
-You can grieve freely and receive advice on how to better work through issues as they arise.
-For example, if you are angry, a grief counselor can help you focus on the sources of your anger.
-When you feel the onset of anger, you can take deep breaths and meditate.
+A grief therapist will work through you during each stage, holding your hand along the way if necessary.
+You can grieve freely and receive advice on how to better work through issues as they arise, one by one.
+For example, if you are angry, a grief counselor can help you focus on the sources of your anger and assist you in finding healthy ways to channel these feelings in a positive way.
+For example, when you feel the onset of anger, you can choose to take deep breaths, journal, or meditate instead of breaking things or lashing out.

 You can make your own choices.

+One final benefit of grief counseling is that you are in total control of the process.
 When you're going through the grieving process, the loss of your loved one is prioritized in your brain.
 While, over time, you do not forget him or her, you will be able to start making your own choices.
 You can realize that your personal and professional lives will go on.
-You don't have to make end-of-life and other decisions anymore.
+Therapy can lead the way.
+All you have to do is find a therapist who is trained in healing grief, sign up for help, and commit yourself to the process of recovery.

 ^ 7 STAGES OF GRIEF Through the Process and Back to Life.
 Recover-From-Grief.com. http://www.recover-from-grief.com/7-stages-of-grief.html.
 Accessed May 4, 2017.